ctubio/ctubio.github.io/README.md

 ## Installing all *common files* via Bash/Curl in a swish

-Hold tight yourself, because you can quickly download all [common files](src) into the root directory of your project (or any other local path of your machine) using the [INSTALL](INSTALL) script remotely over https.
+Hold tight, because you can quickly download all [common files](src) into the root directory of your project (or any other local path of your machine) using the [INSTALL](INSTALL) script remotely over https.